cntools/libsurvive/README.md

 ```
 make
-./data_recorder --record my_playback_file
+./data_recorder --record my_playback_file.rec.gz
 ```

-This gives you a file -- my_playback_file -- with all the device configurations and events file you need to replay it.
+This gives you a file -- `my_playback_file.rec.gz` -- with all the device configurations and events file you need to replay it.

 You can also just let it stream to standard output, but this tends to be a lot of information.